WonderlandWar/tf-launch-base-src/README.md

 Team Fortress 2: Launch Base is made for modders who want to create a mod based on the pre-Gold Rush era of TF2 or work with a less bloated code base.
 Its goals are to remove the bloat added in and after the Gold Rush update, restore the functionality of old features and bug fixes.

 The mod has a game repository too, which can be found [here](https://github.com/WonderlandWar/tf_launch_base).
+If you want to play the actual mod, check the [releases](https://github.com/WonderlandWar/tf-launch-base-src/releases).

 Feel free to contribute to the repository with pull requests, but don't include leaked code.
 If you are concerned that this repository has leaked code in it, please contact wonderland_war2 on discord or create an issue.